Special Admission Requirements - Program Application Deadline: April 15*

 Anne Arundel Community College and/or the School of Health Sciences reserves the right to revise requirements for admission into the Health Sciences programs, the selection criteria and procedures, and the required courses for programs of study as deemed necessary without prior notification.

-- Attendance at a program information session.
-Call 410-777-7310 for schedule.
+- Attendance at a program information session or call 410-777-7310 for schedule.
 You may also view the online information session.
 Detailed information regarding program, profession, admission and academic requirements and selection criteria will be discussed.
-For online schedule, go to www.aacc.edu/healthsciences/infosessions.

 - Submit a completed program application by the application deadline.

-- Foreign educated students: must have their college and high school transcripts evaluated by one of the following credential evaluators: ECE (Educational Credential Evaluators) at www.ece.org or WES (World Education Services) at www.wes.org, SpanTran: The Evaluation Company at www.spantran.com.
+- Foreign educated students: must have their college and high school transcripts evaluated by one of the following credential evaluators: ECE (Educational Credential Evaluators) at www.ece.org, WES (World Education Services) at www.wes.org, SpanTran: The Evaluation Company at www.spantran.com.

-- Foreign educated students: must successfully pass the TOEFL (Test of English as a Foreign Language) with a minimum score of 550 (213 is the equivalent computer score and 79 is the equivalent Internet based score) OR must have completed the ENG 111 /ENG 112 or ENG 115 /ENG 116 or ENG 121 course sequence with grades of C or better prior to applying to the Medical Laboratory Technician program.
+- Foreign educated students: must successfully pass the TOEFL (Test of English as a Foreign Language) with a minimum score of 550 (213 is the equivalent computer score and 79 is the equivalent Internet based score) OR must have completed the ENG 101 / ENG 101A and ENG 102 course sequence with grades of C or better prior to applying to the Medical Laboratory Technician program.
 Anne Arundel Community College’s code for TOEFL is 5019.